spu-python-203/class-materials/weeks/week-02/README.md

 ENABLE_USER_SITE: False
 ```

-Let's look now to how an environment actually works.

-When you run python, it looks from where it gets executed.
+When python runs, it looks from **where it gets executed**.
 The [official documentation](https://docs.python.org/3/library/sys.html#sys.base_exec_prefix) says python uses `site.py` module to check if an environment is active or not, and then sets the path for `sys.prefix` and `sys.exec_prefix` accordingly.
-So, whatever directory python gets executed, the location of `site-packages` will be relative to this executable, will be as `lib/pythonX.X/site-packages/`.
+So, whatever directory python gets executed, the location of `site-packages` will be relative to this executable, which will be as `lib/pythonX.X/site-packages/`.

 For my system python and the `EnvforPathCheck` environment, here are the values of the bases.